Kestrel280/terminalgames/api/readme.md

 ## **Post** a score to the leaderboard:

+Posting scores to the leaderboards is done automatically by supported terminal games.
+At this time, there is no anti-cheating mechanism to prevent the submission of fake or cheated times.

 To post a score to the leaderboard, issue a POST request to `<server>/leaderboards` with a JSON body like so:

 ```